roberth/nix/doc/libfetchers-typing-plan.md

 After completion, we should have:

 1. **Type Safety**
-   - Zero uses of `insert_or_assign` on input attrs
+   - **Zero uses of `insert_or_assign` on input attrs inside libfetchers**
    - All input state tracked in type system
    - Compile-time prevention of state errors
+   - `Attrs` manipulation only at API boundary for conversion

+2. **Clear Boundaries**
+   - **Inner boundary**: All libfetchers internals use typed inputs exclusively
+   - **Outer boundary**: `Input` class with `Attrs` only at API surface
+   - Conversion happens exactly once on entry/exit
+   - No mixed Attrs/typed code paths internally

-2. **Clarity**
+3. **Clarity**
-   - Clear unlocked/locked/final distinction
+   - Clear unlocked/locked/final distinction in types
-   - Explicit state transitions in type signatures
+   - Explicit state transitions in function signatures
    - Self-documenting code via types
+   - Function signatures reveal exactly what happens

-3. **Testing**
+4. **Testing**
    - All existing tests still pass
    - New typed input tests added
    - No regressions in functionality or performance
+   - Tests can use typed inputs directly

-4. **Maintainability**
+5. **Maintainability**
-   - Easier to add new fetchers (clear template to follow)
+   - Easier to add new fetchers (clear typed template to follow)
-   - Easier to understand input lifecycle
+   - Easier to understand input lifecycle (follow the types)
-   - Fewer runtime surprises
+   - Fewer runtime surprises (compiler catches errors)
+   - Clear separation of concerns (types vs serialization)

 ## Open Questions